mrprendivilles/hello-world/README.md

 # Hello World API

-This project is a simple Node.js application that sets up an Express server and responds with "Hello, World!" when accessed.
+This test project is a simple Node.js application that sets up an Express server and responds with "Hello, World!" when accessed.
 It is designed to be deployed to Azure using GitHub Actions.

 ## Project Structure